 A whole life insurance policy is a good choice if you want:

-- Level premiums that stay the same for the life of the policy
+– Premiums that remain the same for the life of the policy

-- Cash value accumulation that you can use while you're still alive
+– Cash value accumulation you can use while still alive

-- Protection that you can't outlive as long as your required premium payments are timely made
+– Protection that you can’t outlive as long as your premiums are paid

-Universal Life Insurance Policies offer flexible premiums that may allow you to adjust how much you'll pay each year by accessing some of the policy's cash value (though you will need to pay the minimum premium amount or the policy will lapse).
-Depending on your policy's potential cash value, it may be used to skip a premium payment, or be left alone with the potential to accumulate value over time.
+Universal Life policies offer flexible premiums.
+You can adjust how much you pay each year by using the accumulated cash.
+Depending on the policy’s cash value, it may be used to skip a premium, or be left alone to accumulate value.

-Potential growth in a universal life policy will vary based on the specifics of your individual policy, as well as other factors.
-When you buy a policy, the issuing insurance company establishes a minimum interest crediting rate as outlined in your contract.
-However, if the insurer's portfolio earns more than the minimum interest rate, the company may credit the excess interest to your policy.
-This is why universal life policies have the potential to earn more than a whole life policy some years, while in others they can earn less.
+Potential growth in a universal life policy varies.
+The insurance company establishes a minimum interest rate.
+But if the insurer’s portfolio earns more than the minimum interest rate, the insurer can credit the excess interest to your policy.

-- The flexibility to adjust your premiums and coverage amounts
+– The flexibility to adjust premiums and coverage amounts